TahsinPavel/AI-Voice-Calling-Agent/README.md

 ## How It Works

-1. When a caller dials your Twilio number, the system greets them in Bangla
+1. When a caller dials your Twilio number, the system greets them in English
-2. The caller can speak naturally in Bangla to request appointments or ask questions
+2. The caller can speak naturally in English to request appointments or ask questions
 3. The system uses Google Gemini to understand the caller's intent
 4. For appointment requests, the system extracts relevant details and books the appointment
 5. All interactions are stored in a SQLite database